tomouellette/juzi/README.md

 # :tangerine: juzi

-`juzi` is a python package developed for analyzing cancer cell states and types in single-cell RNA sequencing data.
+`juzi` is a python package for analyzing cancer cell states and types in single-cell RNA sequencing data.

 - [Installation](#installation)
 - [Usage](#usage)